Gold Country Tourist Attractions

 Silver City Ghost Town, Bodfish – A composite “ghost” town with buildings from the mining camps of Keyesville, Whiskey Flat, Old Isabella, Claraville, Hot Springs, Kernvale, Miracle and Southfork. (lakeisabella.net/silvercity/)

-There are, of course, also three incredible National Parks in the Sierras & Gold Country area — Yosemite, King’s Canyon and Sequoia — and many California State Parks (choose either Gold Country or High Sierras in the Region drop-down list there to see the selection), in addition to the ones we’ve mentioned here.
+There are, of course, also three incredible National Parks in the Sierras & Gold Country area — Yosemite, King’s Canyon and Sequoia — and many California State Parks (choose either Gold Country or High Sierras in the Region drop-down list there to see the area’s offerings), in addition to the ones we’ve mentioned here.
 And, while it’s neither a national or state park, there’s so much to see and do at Lake Tahoe that you’re almost sure to wonder, “Why not?”

 Photo of Sutter’s Mill by Nick Ares via flickr (Creative Commons); Photo of Indian Grinding Rock State Historic Park by Bill Williams via flickr (Creative Commons); Photo of Calaveras Big Trees State Park by Alice via flickr (Creative Commons); and Photo of Bodie Ghost Town Church by Jim Bahn via flickr (Creative Commons).